-We are commited to providing accurate, timely, and useful information.
+We are committed to providing accurate, timely, and useful information.
 This Web site is regularly reviewed and monitored for compliance with Department of the Interior Information Quality Guidelines and policies.
 For more on information quality and the Fish and Wildlife Service Web site, see our Information Quality page.

 The USAJobs Web site has a full list of current employment opportunities at the U.S. Fish and Wildlife Service.
 See our Human Resources page for more information on careers or volunteering with the Fish and Wildlife Service.